 Dr Waikaremoana Waitoki

-Waikaremoana has been a clinical psychologist since 2001 with work and research interests in Kaupapa Māori psychology, adult mental health, child and adolescent mental health, corrections, drug and alcohol, supervision, accreditation and curriculum development.
-She is on the Reconciliation Action Plan working party with members of the Australian Indigenous Psychologists Association and the Australian Psychological Society.
-Waikaremoana is the co-convenor of NSCBI and the Bicultural Director on the New Zealand Psychological Society Executive.
-Waikaremoana was the deputy chair of the New Zealand Psychologist's Board, and board member from 2002-2009.
+Waikaremoana is a clinical psychologist with work and research interests in Kaupapa Māori psychology, adult mental health, child and adolescent mental health, supervision, accreditation and curriculum development.
+Waikaremoana is the President of the New Zealand Psychological Society.
+They are also an advisory member of the Suicide Prevention Office, and a member of the Film and Literature Classifications Review Board.

 Maori and Indigenous worldviews: Shaping the practice of psychology

 McLachlan, A., Waitoki, W., Harris, P., & Jones, H. (2021).
 Whiti te rā: A guide to connecting Māori to traditional wellbeing pathways..
 Journal of Indigenous Wellbeing, 6(1), 78-97.
 Retrieved from https://journalindigenouswellbeing.com/